Magical Girl Spec-Ops Asuka

 Magical Girl Spec-Ops Asuka (魔法少女特殊戦あすか, Mahō Shōjo Tokushusen Asuka) is a Japanese magical girl/military manga series written by Makoto Fukami and illustrated by Seigo Tokiya.
 Naoya Tamura is the series' military advisor.
 It was serialized in Square Enix's seinen manga magazine Monthly Big Gangan from June 2015 to February 2021, with its chapters collected in fourteen tankōbon volumes.
 The series is published in North America by Seven Seas Entertainment.

-An anime television series adaptation by Liden Films aired from January to March 2019; the anime series is licensed in North America under Crunchyroll-Funimation partnership.
+An anime television series adaptation produced by Liden Films aired from January to March 2019; the anime series is licensed in North America under Crunchyroll-Funimation partnership.

 Plot

 When a dangerous race of beasts known as the Disas attacked, spirits from another world formed an alliance with Earth and granted certain girls the power to become magical girls to fight against them.
 Three years after the war against the Disas, one of the magical girls, Asuka Otori, is trying to return to living a normal life.
 However, Disas Bears reappear from an unknown source, leading Asuka to come out of retirement and join a squadron of magical girls to fight this new threat.